mazdok/random-quotes/README.md

 # Random quote generator / QuoteGargen API

-A demo project for a web-dev course (2020): a random quote generator using a QuoteGarden API.
+A demo project for students at the web-dev course (2020): a random quote generator using a QuoteGarden API.

 ![Alt Text](./src/assets/giffy.gif)